nichosta/GeminiPlaysPokemonLive/README.md

 GeminiPlaysPokemonLive has the following dependencies:
 - `@google/genai`: The API used for interfacing with Gemini.
 If you want, you can switch this out for a different API, e.g. OpenRouter, Anthropic, but you will likely have to change the prompt format.
 - [mGBA](https://mgba.io/): The mGBA Game Boy Advance emulator.
 - [mGBA-http](https://github.com/nikouu/mGBA-http/): Used for interacting with the emulator from the JS code.
+Make sure you have version 0.4.0, as it contains a fix necessary to run the memory reading code.
 - [tmi.js](https://github.com/tmijs/tmi.js): Used for interacting with Twitch chat.

 ## Running the Agent

 To run the agent, you will need to:
 1. Install the dependencies: `npm install`
-2. Start mGBA and run a compatible ROM (LeafGreen might also work, I haven't checked)
+2. Start mGBA and run a compatible ROM (LeafGreen might also work without changes, I haven't checked.
+RSE may work due to similar memory layouts, but names are hardcoded to FRLG's so expect many things to be wrong.)
 3. Start the mGBA-http server and script on the emulator [see here for details](https://github.com/nikouu/mGBA-http?tab=readme-ov-file#quick-start-guide)
 4. Set the `GOOGLE_API_KEY` environment variable to your Google AI API key
 5. Run `node twitchbot.js`.